 A quorum is required to conduct business at the Meeting.
-The holders of a majority of the Company's issued and outstanding shares that are entitled to vote are required to be present, or represented by proxy, in order to constitute a quorum at the Meeting.
-Abstentions are counted as present and entitled to vote for purposes of determining a quorum.
+The holders of a majority in voting power of the Company's issued and outstanding shares that are entitled to vote are required to be present, or represented by proxy, in order to constitute a quorum at the Meeting.
+Abstentions and broker non-votes are counted as present and entitled to vote for purposes of determining a quorum.

 Each of the director nominees will be elected by a majority of the votes cast with respect to the nominee so long as the number of nominees for election equals the number of directors to be elected (an "Uncontested Election").
 For the purpose of an Uncontested Election, a majority of votes cast means that the number of votes "for" a nominee's election must exceed 50% of the votes cast "for" or "against" with respect to that nominee's election, excluding abstentions.
 Broker non-votes will not count as votes cast with respect to that nominee's election.
-If the number of nominees for director at a meeting of shareholders exceeds the number of directors to be elected at such meeting, directors shall be elected by a plurality of the votes cast at such meeting.
+If as of the tenth (10th) day preceding the date on which the Company first mails its notice of meeting for such meeting to the stockholders, the number of nominees for directors at a meeting of shareholders exceeds the number of directors to be elected at such meeting, directors shall be elected by a plurality of the votes cast at such meeting by the holders of stock entitled to vote in such election, and stockholders shall not be permitted to vote against a nominee.

-The proposals regarding the appointment of Whitley Penn LLP as our independent auditor and the amendment to our 2022 Incentive Plan must receive an affirmative vote of a majority of the total votes cast with respect to this proposal at the Meeting.
-This means that the votes that our shareholders cast "for" this proposal must exceed the votes that our shareholders cast "against" this proposal.
-Abstentions and broker non-votes will not be taken into account in determining the outcome of this proposal.
+The proposals regarding the appointment of Whitley Penn LLP as our independent auditor, the amendment to our 2022 Omnibus Incentive Plan, and the authorization of a reverse stock split must each receive an affirmative vote of a majority of the total votes cast with respect to this proposal at the Meeting.
+This means that the votes that our shareholders cast "for" each of these proposals must exceed the votes that our shareholders cast "against" the proposal.
+Abstentions and broker non-votes will not be taken into account in determining the outcome of these proposals.